Birational boundedness of low dimensional elliptic Calabi-Yau varieties with a section: Introduction

-Note that in dimension 2, the above question has a negative answer, since there are infinitely many algebraic families of projective elliptic K3 surfaces.
-Surprisingly, this seems to be a behaviour peculiar to surfaces only and in fact M. Gross proved that there are indeed finitely many families, up to birational equivalence, of Calabi-Yau threefolds possessing a non-isotrivial elliptic fibration over a rational base, see \cite{Gross}.
-If the base of the fibration is not rational, then it is an Enriques surface and the total space behaves like a product, the fibration being birationally isotrivial.
-In particular, the problem can be split into studying the boundedness of those surfaces that appear as bases of elliptic fibrations together with the study of elliptic curves defined over the function field of the possible bases.
+Surprisingly, the lack of boundedness for general Calabi--Yau elliptic fibrations appears to be a behaviour peculiar to surfaces only: M. Gross showed that there are indeed finitely many families, up to birational equivalence, of Calabi--Yau threefolds possessing a non-isotrivial elliptic fibration over a rational base, see \cite{Gross}.
+In the three-dimensional case, when the base of the fibration is not rational, then it is an Enriques surface and the total space behaves like a product, the fibration being isotrivial.
+In his work, Gross showed that the problem of boundedness can be split into two steps: studying the boundedness of those surfaces that appear as bases of elliptic fibrations together with the study of elliptic curves defined over the function field of the possible bases.
 A similar behaviour is expected to hold in higher dimension.

-The main result of this paper is a generalization of Gross' theorem to elliptic Calabi-Yau manifolds in dimension $4$ and $5$ admitting a section.
+The main result of this paper is a generalization of Gross' theorem to elliptic varieties of dimension of most $5$ with terminal singularities and numerically trivial canonical class, provided that the fibration admits a rational section.